 4. Database Operations

-Carrying out CRUD operations with H2 within Spring Boot is the same as with other SQL databases and our tutorials in the Spring Persistence series does a good job of covering this.
+Carrying out CRUD operations with H2 within Spring Boot is the same as with other SQL databases, and our tutorials in the Spring Persistence series do a good job of covering this.

 In the meantime, let's add a data.sql file in src/main/resources: